nieware/gofusion/README.md

 You should be able to compile and run it if you are able to compile and run the examples from the go-qml package.
 See [here](https://github.com/go-qml/qml) for instructions on how to set up your system for doing that.

-Once the "gofusion" binary is compiled successfully, place the files "gofusion.qml" and "particle.png" into the same directory as the binary.
+Once the "gofusion" binary is compiled successfully, place the files "gofusion.qml", "Button.qml" and "particle.png" into the same directory as the binary.
 The
 "model" subdirectory (and its content) should be a subdirectory of the directory where the binary is located.